MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-the-object-cache-with-sharepoint-online.md

 As a result, the second time a user visits a page, the page load time improves.
 After a minimum of four loads of the same page, the page is cached on all of the front-end web servers.

 In contrast, in SharePoint Online there are many more servers but also many more sites.
 Each user may connect to a different front-end web server that doesn't have the cache populated.
-Or, perhaps the cache does get populated for a server, but the the next user to that front-end web server requests a page from a different site.
+Or, perhaps the cache does get populated for a server, but the next user to that front-end web server requests a page from a different site.
 Or, even if the next user requests the same page as on their previous visit, they are load-balanced to a different front-end web server that doesn't have that page in its cache.
 In this last case, caching doesn't help the users at all.

 In the following figure, each dot represents a page that a user is requesting and where it cached.
 Different colors represent different customers making shared use of the SaaS infrastructure.